sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "Yes, and look what happened to them!
 They--"

-The sound of a door sliding open caused Dream to pause, both skeletons turning from the window to look behind them.
+The sound of a pneumatic door sliding open caused Dream to pause, both skeletons turning from the window to look behind them.

 A child, the child they were here for, slid into the room, dressed in pajamas and holding a crow monster plush, and eyed the both of them.
 "What're..."
 She cut herself off with a yawn. "...What're you doing talking so loudly? 'm trying to sleep."